Breakfast Creek Hotel: History

 Anne Galloway (née Waters), the widow of William Galloway, took over the license of the hotel in April 1895.
 However, as William Galloway died intestate with a mortgage over the hotel with the Queensland National Bank, the Curator of Intestate Estates became the owner of the property and leased the hotel to Mrs Galloway for six years from August 1895.

-In January 1898 the Brisbane River flooded again and the hotel was surrounded by water.
+In January 1898, the Brisbane River flooded again and the hotel was surrounded by water.

 In September 1900, the hotel was sold (subject to the lease to Mrs Galloway) to the brewing company Perkins & Co.
 In August 1901, Anne Galloway's lease of the hotel ended and she was not able to obtain a new lease from Perkins & Co.
 Her response was described as having:"seemed to lose her head, wrecking the premises, and pulling down the bar, electric bells, a kitchen range, a copper boiler, and caused the stables to be removed".She refused to give Perkins & Co the possession of the premises by nailing up all the doors of the hotel.
 It was only when Perkins & Co blocked access to the cellar, through which she was entering and exiting the hotel, that she capitulated and the license was transferred to Michael McGuire.
 A subsequent long court case followed where the ownership of various fixtures and fittings of the hotel was contested between Perkins & Co and Mrs Galloway.
-Mrs Galloway moved to Sourtport.
+Mrs Galloway moved to Southport.

 The two-storeyed eastern wing at the rear dates from around the turn of the century, and may have been erected following the transfer to Perkins.

 Publican Michael John McGuire held the lease from 1901 to 1917, and since 1926, the lease and license of the Breakfast Creek Hotel have been held principally by members of the Cavill family.
 In 1926, Brisbane architect Richard Gailey called tenders for alterations and additions to the hotel, and a cold room was constructed in 1930.

 The Breakfast Creek Hotel has become a Brisbane landmark, and remains the only hotel in Brisbane which still offers beer "off the wood".
 Its 20th century clientele have included an assorted mix of waterside workers, fishermen, railway workers, policemen, journalists, lawyers, bookies, petty criminals and politicians.

+In February 2022, the Breakfast Creek Hotel experienced significant flooding—only the fourth such event in its long history—when torrential rains inundated the Brisbane area, causing widespread damage to homes and businesses across southeast Queensland.

+In response to the disaster, the hotel hosted a flood appeal benefit to support affected communities.